DC801/BM-Badge/README.md

 Inside a [script block](#script-block), some actions can be **combined** with their associated definition block.
 In other words, you can "call" a [dialog](#dialog) or [serial dialog](#serial-dialog) and define it in place.

 For combination blocks of all types, a dialog name ([string](#string)) is optional.
 Internally, the JSON still requires a dialog name, but if absent, the MGS Natlang translator generates one based on the file name and line number.
 For authors writing content in MGS Natlang exclusively, this will be invisible.
-Omitting dialog names for one-offs is recommended to keep things clean.
+Omitting dialog names is recommended to keep things clean.

 #### Show dialog block